mizzouproject/social_mo_swolfpy/README.md

 - version_1.0 : includes metrics for process models LF, MRF, Comp, WTE and AD.
 - withcollection_v1 : social metrics for process models added in version_1.0 plus collection process
 - optimization_v1 : multi-objective optimization class is added using pymoo library
+- optimization_v2 : Constraints were updated.
+Several constraints can be assigned to the same key.
+- optimization_v4_double_social : New social metric is added as another LCIA method.
+Multi objective optimization can be performed using    two social objectives.